 Call for Nominations

 Each staff association may nominate up to two people, teams or legislative offices from its membership.
-Recipients of the 2020 Legislative Staff Achievement Awards this summer.
+NCSL will announce the recipients of the 2021 Legislative Staff Achievement Awards this summer.
 LINCS honorees will be recognized at the NCSL “Salute to Legislative Staff” event during NCSL Base Camp 2021 (Aug.
 3-5, 2021).

 All members of LINCS are eligible and nominations may be submitted by the nominee or by other LINCS members.
-The LINCS executive committee will review the nominations and select the winner(s), who will be notified in early May.
-Please submit an email describing how the nominee meets one or more of the criteria below to Holly South by Friday, April 24.
+The LINCS executive committee will review the nominations and select the winner(s), who will be notified in June.
+Please submit an email describing how the nominee meets one or more of the criteria below to Jennifer Stewart by Friday, May 7, 2021.

 - Helps improve the effectiveness of the legislative institution.